-Ordering food for a group can be tough.
+Ordering food for a group can be tough when it comes to catering portions.
 It’s easy to wonder if you have enough entrees and sides.
 Will the vegetarians be happy with the options?
 Will everyone be full and happy, so they can be awake and productive during the meeting or event?

 When it’s your job to ensure catering portions are correct, it can be stressful.
 You know there are tips and tricks for what to order, but it’s time to take the guesswork out of determining how much to order.
 Make sure you get the right amount of food every time with these guidelines.